UU Services for Boot Camp Recruits

 Navy Recruit Training Command, Great Lakes, Illinois

 The Unitarian Universalist Military Ministry Great Lakes (UUMMGL) conducts weekly worship services for Navy recruits at Great Lakes Naval Recruit Training Command’s Memorial Chapel in Great Lakes, IL (about 40 miles north of downtown Chicago and 60 miles south of downtown Milwaukee).
-The ministry serves more than 600 recruits annually, with weekly attendance ranging ~5-25.
+The ministry serves more than 700 recruits annually, with weekly attendance ranging ~5-25.
 The recruits are all young adults, 18-35 years old.
-The ministry also distributes ~300 copies of Bless All Who Serve: Sources of Hope, Courage and Faith for Military Personnel and Their Families and ~100 copies of The Unitarian Universalist Pocket Guide each year.
+The ministry also distributes to all who want one a copy of Bless All Who Serve: Sources of Hope, Courage and Faith for Military Personnel and Their Families.

 Establishing a program at the base chapel